Michigan Matters: Examining the Jobs Picture; Training Tree Trimmers in the Motor City

 Southfield (CBS Detroit) – As the pandemic winds down, an offshoot has been a growing jobs gap particularly in the skilled trades, which is why CBS 62’s “Michigan Matters” is taking a look this Sunday at 7:30 a.m. at one unique program to train more tree trimmers.

-With most power outages caused by trees hitting power lines, DTE Energy President & CEO Jerry Norcia is working with the city of Detroit, Focus: HOPE, and IBEW Local 17 as they recently started the new Tree Trimming Academy to train Detroiters for these much-in-demand jobs.READ MORE: Michigan Woman To Face Trial In $430,000 Defrauding Scheme Involving VA, Michigan Treasury
+With most power outages caused by trees hitting power lines, DTE Energy President & CEO Jerry Norcia is working with the city of Detroit, Focus: HOPE, and IBEW Local 17 as they recently started the new Tree Trimming Academy to train Detroiters for these much-in-demand jobs.READ MORE: Governor Whitmer Announces Proposal To Invest In Affordable, High-Quality Child Care For Michigan Families

 Norcia talked with Senior Producer/Host Carol Cain about the perpetual shortage of tree trimmers not only in Michigan but across the country.

-The Academy opened in April and a June 3 press conference held with Detroit Mayor Mike Duggan and others involved to talk about the six-week program – which hopes to train 200 people in its first year.READ MORE: Fourth Stimulus Check: Will You Get Another Relief Payment?
+The Academy opened in April and a June 3 press conference held with Detroit Mayor Mike Duggan and others involved to talk about the six-week program – which hopes to train 200 people in its first year.READ MORE: Child Tax Credit: How Much Will Your Monthly Check Be?

 Also appearing on this “Michigan Matters” episode to discuss their role in the new program is: Nicole Sherard-Freeman, Group Executive of Detroit’s Jobs, Economy and Detroit At Work Teams, Portia Roberson, CEO of Focus: HOPE , and Jamie Shaw, Business Manager of IBEW Local 17.
 IBEW has trained tree trimmers for 130 years and is doing so at the new academy.

-Sherard-Freeman, Roberson & Shaw discussed the current jobs picture, how they are helping to connect people and companies, and the road ahead in the skilled trades in particular.MORE NEWS: Oakland County Sheriff’s Re-Cycle for Kids Program To Hold Bike Distribution At United Wholesale Mortgage On June 12
+Sherard-Freeman, Roberson & Shaw discussed the current jobs picture, how they are helping to connect people and companies, and the road ahead in the skilled trades in particular.MORE NEWS: Michigan Reports 338 New COVID-19 Cases, 8 Deaths

 Watch Michigan Matters, Sunday at 7:30am on CBS 62